-In February 2018, our Board of Directors approved a non-employee director compensation program, which has been amended from time to time, most recently in January 2021.
-Pursuant to this program, each of our non-employee directors receives an annual amount of \$75,000 and the chairs of each of the Board of Directors, audit committee, compensation committee and nominating and corporate governance committee receives an additional annual amount of \$15,000, \$15,000, \$10,000 and \$10,000, respectively.
-Generally, annual awards are pro-rated for any person who becomes a non-employee director and/or chair after annual awards are granted under the non-employee director compensation program for that year.
-Unless a director elects to receive cash, the compensation is paid in the form of either restricted stock units (sometimes referred to as RSUs) or non-qualified stock options.
-Each year, the Board of Directors determines whether the equity will be in the form of RSUs or stock options.
-For 2020, the Board determined to grant the equity in the form of RSUs, and, in accordance with the compensation program in effect at the time of grant, the number of RSUs granted to each non-employee director was determined based on the price of our common stock on the NASDAQ Stock Market on the first day of the open trading window in which the grant of RSUs was made.
+In February 2018, our Board of Directors approved a non-employee director compensation program, which has been amended from time to time, most recently in February 2022.

+Director compensation for calendar year 2021 was governed by the non-employee director compensation program in effect in 2021.
+Pursuant to this program, each of our non-employee directors received an annual retainer in the amount of \$75,000 and the chairs of each of the Board of Directors, audit committee, compensation committee and nominating and corporate governance committee received an additional annual retainer in the amount of \$15,000, \$15,000, \$10,000 and \$10,000, respectively.
+Under this program, unless a director elected to receive cash, compensation was to be paid in the form of either restricted stock units (sometimes referred to as RSUs) or non-qualified stock options.
+For calendar year 2021, no non-employee director elected to receive a cash retainer and the Board of Directors determined that equity would be in the form of RSUs.
+In accordance with the compensation program in effect at the time of grant, the number of RSUs granted to each non-employee director was determined by dividing the cash retainer amount by the Company's then-most current calculation of intrinsic value of a share of Common Stock.